ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 ## zookeeper {#server-settings_zookeeper}

-Contains settings that allow ClickHouse to interact with [ZooKeeper](http://zookeeper.apache.org/) cluster.
+Contains settings that allow ClickHouse to interact with a [ZooKeeper](http://zookeeper.apache.org/) cluster.

 ClickHouse uses ZooKeeper for storing metadata of replicas when using replicated tables.
-If replicated tables are not used, this parameter section can be omitted.
+If replicated tables are not used, this section of parameters can be omitted.

-This parameter section contains the following parameters:
+This section contains the following parameters:

 - `node` — ZooKeeper endpoint.
-You can set a few endpoints.
+You can set multiple endpoints.

     For example: